Jelmerro/hoyaf/README.md

 For both options, the name can be: `all`, a company name, or a custom ASN.

-Two other options are present in hoyaf:
+Three other options are present in hoyaf:

+- `-r` / `--refresh` to request the ip ranges again, even if they are cached
 - `-l` / `--list` to show a list of currently blocked companies (as far as hoyaf knows)
 - `-h` / `--help` to show the usage summary, similar to this paragraph